Blowback (intelligence): Syria and ISIS

+Abkhazia and Chechnya

+Russian military intelligence helped recruit, arm and organise volunteers from across the North Caucasus to fight alongside Abkhaz separatists in the War in Abkhazia (1992–1993).
+The volunteers were organised under the banner of the Confederation of Mountain Peoples of the Caucasus, and included Shamil Basayev, Ruslan Gelayev and Umalt Deshayev.
+The contingent's leader, Musa Shanibov, incited ethnic violence against Georgians in Abkhazia.

+The year after the Abkhazia war concluded, the First Chechen War begun, and many of the men who had volunteered in Abkhazia took up arms against Russia.
+Besayev, Gelayev and Deshayev each led contingents made up of Chechen former volunteers, who were known as "Abkhaz battalions," due to their history.
+They helped to defeat Russia during that war, before suffering a defeat themselves in the Second Chechen War.

+Gelayev sought refuge in Georgian territory during 2001-2002.
+In 2001 he led an assault on separatist Abkhazia on behalf of Georgian interests, sometimes referred to as the Kodori crisis, thus fighting against the same forces whom he had fought alongside a decade earlier.
+Gelayev's presence in Georgia was the proximate cause of the Pankisi Gorge crisis.

+Many Chechen volunteers subsequently regretted their prior involvement in the Abkhazia war.
+All three of the Chechen military leaders that emerged from the volunteer units created by Russia were ultimately killed by Russia itself.

 Yevno Azef and Russian Imperial secret police

 Russian socialist revolutionary Yevno Azef, as a paid police informant, provided the Russian secret-police Okhrana with information to allow them to arrest an influential member of the Socialist Revolutionary Party.
 After the arrest, Azef assumed the vacant position and organized assassinations, including those of the director of Imperial Russia's police and later Minister of the Interior Vyacheslav Plehve (1904) and Grand Duke Sergei Alexandrovich, the Tsar's uncle (1905).
 By 1908, Azef was playing the double role of a revolutionary assassin and police spy who received 1000 rubles a month from the authorities.

 Soviet disinformation blowback

 Soviet intelligence, as part of active measures, frequently spread disinformation to distort their adversaries' decision-making.
 However, sometimes this information filtered back through the KGB's own contacts, leading to distorted reports.
 Lawrence Bittman also addressed Soviet intelligence blowback in The KGB and Soviet Disinformation, stating that "There are, of course, instances in which the operator is partially or completely exposed and subjected to countermeasures taken by the government of the target country."